 Step 6: Cut out the hard woody core: Locate the core (you can see it is the middle part that looks distinctly different) and then cut right up against it through the pineapple.
 Repeat this four times until you’ve cut the core out and you are left with 4 large chunks of juicy pineapple.

-Step 7: Lay one of the large flat surfaces of the pineapple on the cutting board and slice it into 1″ rings.
+Step 7: Lay one of the large flat surfaces of the pineapple on the cutting board and slice it into 1″ semi-circles.

 Step 8: Turn the pineapple and cut from the opposite side to make a large dice!
 Repeat with all of the large pieces until the pineapple is all diced up.

 Pineapples are a tricky fruit to tell if it is ripe!
 Here are some quick ways to tell if your pineapple is ripe:

 - Look for a pineapple with green fresh looking leaves.

 - If that leaves pull off easily at the center, it’s a sign that it is ripe